 What they do

-Metal machinists operate the equipment and machinery that is used to create metal tools and parts.
-They set up, maintain and operate the machines that cut and shape metal stock and castings, forming intricate, exact parts.
+Metal machinists set up and operate machine tools to shape and form metal stock and castings.
 They refer to detailed drawings and computer-aided design (CAD) systems to obtain the specifications for the job, calculate dimensions, measure and mark the metal and undertake the machine processes that create exact parts.
 They may also perform heat treatment processes on metals.
-Metal machinists work mostly in the metro area and in larger regional centres, creating parts for machines that are used in everything from mining to manufacturing and food production.
+Metal machinists work mostly in the metro area of Western Australia and in larger regional centres, creating parts for machines that are used in everything from mining to manufacturing and food production.

 Metal machinists work in factories, workshops and similar environments.
 Conditions can be dirty and noisy.
 They are often on their feet for long periods and their work may be repetitive.
 They may be required to maintain strict safety regulations.